ZMA, the supplement that supposedly increases Testosterone levels.

 If you are looking for a direct and significant increase in testosterone, this will only happen if you have a Zinc deficiency.

-However, improving sleep quality alone can lead to many benefits, and maintaining testosterone levels for those who do very intense workouts is also a plus.
+However, improving sleep quality alone can lead to many benefits, and maintaining testosterone levels for those who do very intense training is also a plus.

 There is no magical synergy between these three ingredients and it is far from being considered an essential supplement, although it is useful in some cases.

-Have you used it?
+Have you already used it?
 Leave your opinion in the comments.

 [toggle title=”References” state=”close” ]1 – http://www.ncbi.nlm.nih.gov/pubmed/8613886